How do you differentiate a law firm?

 - Faith in the phone ringing on its own

-This “constancy of purpose” takes out the peaks and valleys one often experiences in business development.
+This “constancy of purpose” mitigates the ups and downs experienced in business development.
 When times are good business development either coasts or is an afterthought.
 When business conditions are challenging firms experience chaos because they are without process and accountability.
-A concerted and sustained focus is the answer, so that business development becomes more predictive (but alas, not predictable).
+A concerted and sustained focus is the answer, so that business development becomes more predictive.

-We know that in professional services, clients buy; they are not sold.
+In professional services, clients buy; they are not sold.
 The most successful firms position themselves for the sale without pushing it, and this is something that cannot be delegated because it is about establishing a relationship.
-You cannot change the client’s business without knowing the client’s business, and that requires time, energy, and many other resources.
+You cannot change the client’s business without knowing the client’s pain points and opportunities, and that requires time and energy.

-Professional services attempt to codify and train their people in repeatable processes because this is a mechanism that produces profit.
-However, repeatable processes will eventually deliver mediocre results and become faddish.
-It is an unintended law of diminishing results in action.
-After a time, firms look for business development processes and services that follow a repeatable prescription to leverage staff and broaden reach.
+Professional services attempt to codify and train their people in repeatable processes because this produces profit.
 But every client is different, so every client approach must be, too.
-Customization is critical and it is important to note the following:
+Customization is critical and it is important to note:

 - Your unique selling proposition may not be all that unique.
 H. Igor Ansoff wrote in his groundbreaking book, Corporate Strategy, “It is important to avoid mistaking an abundant competence for an outstanding one.”

-- Client prospecting programs are valuable for providing guidance for identifying the clients you actually desire, but they need to be incredibly specific and identify fewer rather than more prospects so each can receive authentic and valuable attention.
-There is the accurate adage that “a sale is not something you pursue, it is what happens when you are deeply immersed in serving the client.”
+- Client prospecting programs are valuable for providing guidance for identifying the clients you desire, but they need to be incredibly specific and identify fewer rather than more prospects so each can receive authentic and valuable attention.
+This adage is so true, “a sale is not something you pursue, it is what happens when you are deeply immersed in serving the client.”

 - The overall revenue target for the year